ansvu/how-to-pr-helmchart-cert/README.md

    * [Start PR from github in your own fork](#start-pr-from-github-in-your-own-fork)
    * [RedHat Certification Chart Verifier Links](#redhat-certification-chart-verifier-links)

-# How to PR the Partner Helmchart for certification
+# How To PR For Partner Helmchart Certification
 How to prepare and do PR for Helm Chart Certification

 ## Pre-requisite